 Talend’s data replication product, Stitch, allows clients to quickly load data from hundreds of sources into a data warehouse, where it’s structured and ready for analysis.
-And Data Fabric, Talend’s unified data integration solution, combines data integration with data governance and integrity, and offers application and API integration.
+Additionally, Data Fabric, Talend’s unified data integration solution, combines data integration with data governance and integrity, as well as offers application and API integration.

 Qualtrics Experience Management